chris1610/sidetable/README.md

 * Provide a threshold point above which all data is grouped into a single bucket.
 This is useful for quickly identifying the areas to focus your analysis.
 * Get a count of the missing values in your data.
-* Add grand totals on any DataFrame and Subtotals to any grouped DataFrame
+* Add grand totals on any DataFrame and subtotals to any grouped DataFrame

 ## Table of Contents: